-Wickenburg Virtual has an on-site lab located at 1090 S. Vulture Mine Rd., Wickenburg, AZ, that is open 4 days per week, Monday- Thursday from 7:30 a.m. to 3:30 p.m., with the exception of holidays and school breaks as indicated on the school and district calendar.
-However, students need to call and schedule a time to come in and work or receive tutoring due to the large number of online students enrolled in our school.
-Our lab is in the front administration building of Wickenburg High School, Room M127, which is facing the guest parking lot at the front of the campus.
-If the student needs to have help learning the system or come to take an exam, this is where the office of Wickenburg Virtual Academy is located.
+Wickenburg Virtual Academy is located at 1090 S. Vulture Mine Road, Wickenburg, AZ, and is open 4 days per week, Monday-Thursday from 7:30 a.m. to 4:00 p.m., with the exception of holidays and school breaks as indicated on the school and district calendar.
 This is also where parents can come to discuss student classes, enrollment, or other concerns.
 Please call for an appointment at 928-684-6717, we are happy to work with you!